LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 ### Problem Solving with the OpenAI-ChatGPT

-Based on the 5 assumption points we designed the questions this user may ask and see whether he can find the answer by using the answer give by ChatGPT.
+Based on the 3 assumption points we designed the questions this participant may ask and see whether he can find the answer by using the answer give by ChatGPT.
 And see whether the flag could be found through how many questions.

 ##### Question 1

-Based on user's analysis point 2 , he asks below question question :
+Based on user's analysis point 2 , he asks below question question to find the reverse engineering tool:

 ```
-Any tools can be reuse to reverse or decompile a compiled c program to get the source code ?
+Any tools can be used to reverse or decompile a compiled c program to get the source code ?
 ```

 - AI-LLM answer: